wailmur/garak-but-functional/README.md

 <hr>

-Only proven to work with python3.12
+Only tested to work with python3.12, other python versions may not be supported, sorry.

 ## TAP?
 What's a TAP?
 TAP, or Tree of Attacks with Pruning, is a 3-model system of jailbreaking an AI, developed by Robust Intelligence (RI).
 They were exploring the application of AI in Red Teaming.